 Emotional Regulation Skills

 Negative emotions can wreak havoc on a person, creating an imbalanced state that makes them more susceptible to drugs or alcohol.
 Emotional reactions are present in most situations and are something you cannot avoid; due to this, you must learn to moderate and control your reactions, being mindful to squash the negative and cultivate positive ones.
-However, when negative emotions do arise, you need to learn how to process them, and let them go, so you can move forward.
-These skills are a critical part of dialectical behavioral therapy (DBT), a progressive modality that is used within Turning Point’s addiction treatment program.
+However, when negative emotions do arise, you need to learn how to process them and let them go, so you can move forward.
+These skills are a critical part of dialectical behavioral therapy (DBT), a progressive modality that is used within Vertava Health of Mississippi’s addiction treatment program.

 Anger management will help you to articulate your anger in a more assertive way that is not aggressive or confrontational, thus offering you a greater opportunity to incite change and lessen the instance of a confrontation.
 You may also be directed towards other, healthier outlets, such as taking time away from the conversation or immersing yourself in physical activity to calm your mind and release tension.